nightwyrm/bsky_feeds/kikorangi/README.md

 This is a reader-friendly view of the Kikorangi feed filters.
 Note: keywords are not case-specific.

 ## Included Keywords
 The feed searches for these keywords in post text, URLs, and image alt-text.
-The feed also allows for where macrons have been omitted from kupu.
+The feed also allows for where macrons have been omitted from kupu (except for Tāmaki which must use the macron to prevent nsfw anime content coming through).

 |Place Names|People|General|
 |---|---|---|